 Suspect in custody after High Street bank robbery

 Jul.
-14—Rickey Alvin Murray, 65, of Morgantown, was in North Central Regional Jail Wednesday after allegedly robbing the Citizens Bank at 258 High Str., in Morgantown Tuesday afternoon.
+14—Rickey Alvin Murray, 65, of Morgantown, was in North Central Regional Jail Wednesday after allegedly robbing the Citizens Bank at 258 High St., in Morgantown Tuesday afternoon.

 According to investigators with the Morgantown Police Department, a black male wearing an off-white visor, gray sweater, black pants, white shoes and a bandage on his face entered the bank at approximately 3:33 p.m.